chrt-io/blog/_posts/2021-07-24-sanremo-music-festival-visualization-adding-colors-to-chrt.md

 Chrt does not provide a built-in method to create _dot-strips_, but creating one with the tools we have it's pretty easy: **Each dot-strip is nothing more than a** `.chrtPoint()` **with a** `y` **value hardcoded to** `0`, and the radius of each point is proportional to the number we want to represent for that year.

 This view allows us to better understand how genders are represented by role, highlighting some non-unexpected facts: women are _relegated_ to act as assistants, while **the roles of power** (like artistic director and host) **are dominated by men**.
-Note how in seventy years of history, there has been just one woman acting as artistic director.
+Note how in **seventy years of history, there has been just one woman acting as artistic director**.

 From a code perspective creating these dot-strips is easy.
 After creating a chart, you can simply add the series, assigning the correct properties to each point: